ndrean/godwd/README.md

 - Postgres as database,
 - Sidekiq with Redis as the ActiveJob adapter
-- Knock (with BCrypt) for authentification
+- Knock (with BCrypt and JWT) for authentification
 - Cloudinary (without ActiveStorage) for storing images.
 The upload is done directly to Cloudinary by the front end.
-The FE sends the url of the image, and the BE saves it.
-The BE only deletes the image async.
+The front end sends the url of the image, and the back end saves it.
+The back end only deletes the image async with a Sidekiq worker.

 # Database structure